seamapi/docs/docs/capability-guides/thermostats/creating-and-managing-climate-schedules.md

 ***

-## List All Climate Schedules for a Thermostat
+## List All Thermostat Schedules for a Thermostat

-To retrieve all climate schedules for a thermostat, issue a `/thermostats/schedules/list` request, specifying the `device_id` of the desired thermostat.
+To retrieve all thermostat schedules for a thermostat, issue a `/thermostats/schedules/list` request, specifying the `device_id` of the desired thermostat.

 {% tabs %}
 {% tab title="Python" %}